macprzepiora/web-vaadin8/README.md

-# vaadin8-grails3-profile
+# Vaadin 8 Grails 3 profile

-This is a basic Grails 3 profile that enables Vaadin8-based development
+This is a basic Grails 3 profile that enables Vaadin8-based development.
+Requires at least Grails 2.3.4.